trindium/otrs/SupportQuota/README.md

     This ensures that any new ticket get the proper 'CustomerCompanyID' properly set when a new support email arrive.

     **Caveat:** If an agent open a ticket, the 'CustomerCompanyID' should be set manually.
-The same applies for phone tickets if.
+The same applies for phone tickets.

 4. (OPTIONAL, but recommended) Go to Admin > SysConfig > Ticket > Frontend::Agent and set: